MA International Relations

 Course Overview

-If you’re an energetic and innovative thinker, eager to grapple with some of the most urgent challenges facing the world, this course is for you.
-Our MA in International Relations (IR) offers a challenging and thought-provoking degree, designed to prepare you for multiple careers.
+If you’re eager to build a career grappling with some of the most urgent challenges facing the world, our MA in International Relations is for you.

-You’ll be embedded in your School of study, notably to act as a research assistant for academics on relevant projects.
 Our many links with thinktanks and policymakers give our students exciting opportunities.
-For example, our postgraduate students recently visited the European Institute for Asian Studies (EIAS) in Brussels to work with their research assistants and UEA academics to produce policy briefs and op-eds for international publications.
+For example, our postgraduate students recently visited the European Institute for Asian Studies (EIAS) in Brussels.
+They worked with research assistants and UEA academics to produce policy briefs and op-eds for international publications, gaining transformative career experience.

-We welcome students from a variety of disciplinary backgrounds, bringing a rich intellectual and cultural mix to each cohort.
-You may have studied IR before, or you may have a background in an associated degree, such as geography, sociology, environmental studies, economics, or development studies.
+We welcome and support students from a variety of disciplinary backgrounds and global contexts, bringing a rich intellectual and cultural mix to each cohort.
+You may have studied IR before, or you may have a background in an associated degree.
+Or you may be coming to this area afresh, looking to change the course of your career.

 Study and Modules